¥ 2,106 (tax included)

 The kelp is left to rest in the storehouse to deepen its flavor.

-It is said that the technique known as "Kurai" that is passed down in Tsuruga was born in this way.
+It is said that the technique known as "Kuraigakoi" (storehouse-aging of kelp) that has been passed down in Tsuruga was born in this way.

 The first generation Hango was one of the first to start dealing in this high-quality kelp, and he also started processing and manufacturing it, laying the foundation for the kelp business.